ncavallini/podcastindex-dart/README.md

 ## Usage

 There are essentially two *services* that deal with the two fundamentals type returned by the API: `FeedService` and `EpisodeService`.

-A *feed* represents a podcast in its totality; an *episode* represents a single episode of a specific feed.

 Simply instantiate the desired service:
 ```dart